WICG/attribution-reporting-api/flexible_event_config.md

 In general, the approach here is to more flexibly encode the output of the API for event-level reports:

-* Allow flexibly tuning the output space for a particular source, trading off richness of output (e.g. cardinality of `trigger_data`, number of reporting windows, etc.) with noise levels (See [issue #99](https://github.com/WICG/attribution-reporting-api/issues/99), [issue #734](https://github.com/WICG/attribution-reporting-api/issues/734), and [issue #733](https://github.com/WICG/attribution-reporting-api/issues/733))
+* Allow tuning the output space for a particular source, trading off richness of output (e.g. cardinality of `trigger_data`, number of reporting windows, etc.) with noise levels (See [issue #99](https://github.com/WICG/attribution-reporting-api/issues/99), [issue #734](https://github.com/WICG/attribution-reporting-api/issues/734), and [issue #733](https://github.com/WICG/attribution-reporting-api/issues/733))
 * Allow for value-based reporting (via bucketization) in addition to count-based reporting ([issue #55](https://github.com/WICG/attribution-reporting-api/issues/55))
 * Allow for choosing flexible reporting windows ([issue #46](https://github.com/WICG/attribution-reporting-api/issues/46) and [issue #736](https://github.com/WICG/attribution-reporting-api/issues/736))
 * Allow for setting the possible output space for a source based on a _prior probability distribution_ the ad tech has about the types of trigger that are possible, taking advantage of recent research into label differential privacy for [binary classification](https://arxiv.org/abs/2102.06062) and [regression problems](https://arxiv.org/abs/2212.06074).